 3.1.3 Fluency in English.
 An applicant whose first language is other than English must provide evidence of ability to comprehend, speak and write English at the graduate level.
 One of the following will constitute prima facie evidence of such ability.
 (1) Evidence of an earned degree from a recognized post-secondary institution where the language of instruction and examination is English.
 (2) A satisfactory result on the Test of English as a Foreign Language.
 Applicants requesting the transmittal of results should use the TST institution code 0655 and the department code 99.
 On the paper-based TOEFL, the minimum satisfactory score is 600 with a 5.0 in the Test of Written English (TWE).
-On the computer-based TOEFL, the minimum satisfactory total score is 100, with at least 22 on the Writing section and 22 on the Speaking section.
+On the computer-based TOEFL, the minimum satisfactory score is 250.
+On the internet-based TOEFL, the minimum satisfactory total score is 100, with at least 22 on the Writing section and 22 on the Speaking section.
 (3) A grade of B in the advanced (level 60) Academic Preparation course in the English Language Program of the School of Continuing Studies of the University of Toronto, or equivalent standing at a comparable institution.